A/B Testing

 In this setup, the Frequentist approach would have:

-• Null Hypothesis H0H_0: no difference between variants
+- Null Hypothesis : no difference between variants

-• Compute p-value: the probability of seeing the observed effect (or more extreme) under H0H_0
+- Compute p-value: the probability of seeing the observed effect (or more extreme) under

-• We can't quantify how large the effects are, or how uncertain we are
+- you can't quantify how large the effects are, or how uncertain you are

-• We can simply say "yes we think there's a significant difference"
+- you can simply say "yes you think there's a significant difference"

 Bayesian A/B Testing

-• TODO: We will create a ML Sys Design video around this
+- TODO: you will create a ML Sys Design video around this

-• With this approach we are able to interpret the chance that variant B is "better than" variant A
+- With this approach you are able to interpret the chance that variant B is "better than" variant A

 Casual Inference

-Correlation isn't causation - we want to directly measure what happens if we change X, or variants, on our user base
+Correlation isn't causation - you want to directly measure what happens if you change X, or variants, on our user base

 Causal Inference helps us to estimate model impact and personalization